Inside NBN’s fibre to the curb rollout

 At the moment, the DPUs installed by NBN only support VDSL, with connections topping out at a theoretical max of 100/40Mbps.

-However, the company is trialing ‘dual-mode’ DPUs from Nokia, Netcomm Wireless and Adtran that will support both VDSL and G.fast, allowing a ‘zero touch’ switchover when there is demand for gigabit speeds (a customer would need to obtain a new modem, but there would be no need to make any changes in the pit).
+However, the company is trialing ‘dual-mode’ DPUs from Nokia that will support both VDSL and G.fast, allowing a ‘zero touch’ switchover when there is demand for gigabit speeds (a customer would need to obtain a new modem, but there would be no need to make any changes in the pit).

+(Netcomm Wireless and Adtran are also supplying DPUs for the NBN rollout.)

 For FTTN, the upgrade path would be a shift to FTTC.